spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

 6. Create a security group for network security isolation.

-7. Inbound traffic rules set to TCP protocol:Port 443, to IPv4 and IPv6 sources.
+7. Inbound traffic rules set to TCP protocol: Port 443, to IPv4 and IPv6 sources.

 # Tencent Cloud Account Permissions